A little more than a year ago, TODAY co-anchor Hoda Kotb had one of those days.

 "And I remember she fit," she said.
 "That's all I remember.
 I remember thinking, 'I can't believe this fits like this.'
 It's like a puzzle piece that snapped in and now I'm me."

 She has high hopes for each daughter, but like any mother, worries about what the world has in store.

 "I want her to be two things at once," she said.
 "I want her to be brave and strong but kind and gentle.
 I want her to be someone who doesn't get rolled over, but also someone who's polite and deferential to people.
 I'm like, 'How do those all get together?'"

 And as Mother's Day approaches, Hoda gives thanks for her own mother, Sami Kotb, who has always been her cheerleader.
 Growing up, Hoda said she always felt out of place in school.
 Her teachers were always telling her to "use her playground voice" because she was so shy and quiet.

 "I sat in the back and just prayed no one called on me.
 Like, that's how I lived," Hoda recalled.
 But her mother saw a different girl, and always had confidence in her.

 "I remember my mom always telling me, 'You're so beautiful.
 You're so smart.'" she said, following up with a joke.
 "I'm like, 'If I'm so beautiful, explain the seventh-grade dance.'"

-And in just about 15 months of life, Haley Joy has taught her mother a few important lessons as well.
+Haley Joy and Hope Catherine have taught their mother a few important lessons as well.